MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-ubuntu.md

 ---
-title: Get started with SQL Server 2017 on Ubuntu | Microsoft Docs
+title: Get started with SQL Server on Ubuntu | Microsoft Docs
-description: This quickstart shows how to install SQL Server 2017 on Ubuntu and then create and query a database with sqlcmd.
+description: This quickstart shows how to install SQL Server 2017 or SQL Server vNext on Ubuntu and then create and query a database with sqlcmd.
 author: rothja
 ms.author: jroth
 manager: craigg